panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 * Using configuration objects
 * Having optional properties

-While this gives flexibility for an object to hold different shapes of data, it comes with the price of increased complexity when accessing the properties of such objects.
+While this gives flexibility for an object to support different shapes of data, it comes with the price of increased complexity when accessing the properties of such objects.

 `bigObject` can have different set of properties on runtime: